yudai/gotty/README.md

 ## Sharing with Multiple Clients

-GoTTY starts a new process when a new client connects to the server.
+GoTTY starts a new process with the given command when a new client connects to the server.
 This means users cannot share a single terminal with others by default.
 However, you can use terminal multiplexers for sharing a single process with multiple clients.

 For example, you can start a new tmux session named `gotty` with `top` command by the command below.